Initial Biofeedback Session + Stress Test

 Stress is a term used to describe the wear and tear the body experiences in reaction to everyday tensions and pressures.
 Change, illness, injury or career and lifestyle changes are common causes of stress.
 It’s how we respond, however, to the emotional pressure and tension we feel from the little everyday hassles–rush-hour traffic, waiting in line, managing work/life balance, toxic home or work environments, too many e-mails or demands on our life and body that do the most damage.

 How does stress affect health?

 Stress affects people physically, mentally and emotionally.
 According to the American Institute of Stress, up to 90% of all health problems are related to stress.
 Too much stress can contribute to and agitate many health problems, including heart disease, high blood pressure, stroke, depression, migraine headaches and sleep disorders.

 What Is Biofeedback?

-Biofeedback therapy is a type of training program with the goal of teaching patients to control involuntary physiological processes — meaning those that are both mental and physical — that contribute to painful symptoms and distress.
+Biofeedback therapy is a type of training program with the goal of teaching clients to control involuntary physiological processes — meaning those that are both mental and physical — that contribute to painful symptoms and distress.
 A report published in Mental Health in Family Medicine words the biofeedback definition as “a mind–body technique in which individuals learn how to modify their physiology for the purpose of improving physical, mental, emotional and spiritual health.”